 Robotic process automation (RPA) involves the repeatable execution of tasks that would otherwise need to be performed by humans.
 A repetitive or monotonous process performed online by a person, for example, can be automated with Gwen by writing Gherkin specifications that describe that behavior.
 These too can be declarative with imperative bindings in meta, but can also be imperative only.

 We have open sourced a web engine (Selenium wrapper) for Gwen that you can use to perform any sort of web UI automation using the approaches described above.
-But Gwen is not limited to just web automation.
-Many types of Gwen engines can be built and shared.
-We are currently developing a REST engine for API testing and automation.

 More on Gwen